dirrgang/ss14-paperwork/README.md

 - Text: CC-BY 4.0
 - Tools: MIT
-- Output: `dist/doc-printer.ftl` (MIT)
+- Outputs: `dist/doc-printer.ftl`, `dist/documents.yml` (MIT)

 ## How to use

 - Add or edit forms under `docs/**`.
 Sub-folders define the document categories; the filename is the slug.
+- Begin every document with `# Human Readable Title` so the generator can surface display names.
-- Run `python tools/render_ftl.py` to regenerate the Fluent bundle after changing paperwork.
+- Run `python tools/render_ftl.py` to regenerate both the Fluent bundle and `documents.yml` after changing paperwork.
 - Run `python tools/check_docs.py` to spot duplicate bodies or missing stamp sections.
 - Fluent keys follow `doc-text-printer-{category-path}-{slug}` to keep entries unique across categories.
 - On push, CI runs the same script so downstream consumers stay in sync.

 ## Authoring resources

-- Follow the guidance in `docs/STYLE_GUIDE.md` for formatting, tone, and common color tags.
+- Follow the guidance in `docs/STYLE_GUIDE.md` for formatting, tone, color tags, and reusable parts.
-- Copy starter layouts from `docs/_templates/` when drafting new paperwork.
+- Copy starter layouts from `docs/_templates/`:
+  - Whole-form examples such as `neutral.paper`, `departmental.paper`, `centcomm.paper`, or `station-command.paper`.
+  - Subfolders like `page_parts/` for mix-and-match building blocks (graphs, checklists, etc.).

 ## Testing